-Contact: Maria Cilenti - Director of Legislative Affairs - mcilenti@nycbar.org - (212) 382-6655

-REPORT BY THE CONSTRUCTION LAW COMMITTEE PROPOSING AMENDMENTS TO PUBLIC AUTHORITIES LAW §1744(2)

-The Construction Law Committee (the "Committee") of the New York City Bar Association addresses the legal and policy issues affecting the construction industry.
+Contact: Maria Cilenti - Director of Legislative Affairs - mcilenti@nycbar.org - (212) 382-6655 REPORT ON LEGISLATION CONSTRUCTION LAW COMMITTEE A.5443 S.3551 M. of A. Brennan Sen. Ranzenhofer AN ACT to amend the public authorities law, in relation to claims and actions against the New York city school construction authority arising out of contracts THIS BILL IS APPROVED The Construction Law Committee (the "Committee") of the New York City Bar Association addresses the legal and policy issues affecting the construction industry.
 The Committee respectfully submits this report concerning School Construction Authority ("SCA") projects and the notice requirements under Public Authorities Law §1744(2) ("PAL").
 The Committee has concluded that under current law, an unsuspecting contractor can suffer a loss of claim rights before the contractor even has reason to know that a dispute exists.
-Therefore, we propose that the Public Authorities Law be amended to clarify that the statutory limitations period governing a contractor's claim rights does not begin to accrue until such time as a request for payment has been denied, in writing.
+Therefore, we support A.5443/S.3551, which would amend the Public Authorities Law to clarify that the statutory limitations period governing a contractor's claim rights does not begin to accrue until such time as a request for payment has been denied, in writing.
+ISSUE New York's Public Authorities Law §1744(2) has often proven problematic to contractors engaged on SCA projects due to the 3-month limitations period ascribed to the "accrual of claims."

-ISSUE

-New York's Public Authorities Law §1744(2) has often proven problematic to contractors engaged on SCA projects due to the 3-month limitations period ascribed to the "accrual of claims."
 This 3-month period has been judicially interpreted to commence "when [the contractor's] damages are ascertainable," and "ascertainable" has, in turn, been interpreted to mean "once the work is substantially completed or a detailed invoice of the work performed is submitted."
 See, C.S.A.
 Contr.
 Corp. v.
 NYC School Constr.
 Auth., 5 N.Y.3d 189, 192, 800 N.Y.S.2d 123 (2005).
 In everyday practice, this means that once a contractor submits an invoice for payment or a change order proposal, the statutory limitations period under PAL 1744(2) has automatically begun to accrue.
 If, however, the SCA does not respond to that contractor's invoice or change order proposal for several months (not an atypical occurrence), and, in doing so denies the contractor's request, that contractor will be deemed to have waived its right to payment for failure to timely serve a notice of claim, notwithstanding the fact that it had no reason to know that a claim existed any earlier.
 See, id., at N.Y.3d 193, concurring opinion (R.S.
 Smith, J.).

-PUBLIC AUTHORITIES LAW §1744(2)

-As currently drafted, Public Authorities Law §1744(2) reads:
+THE ASSOCIATION OF THE BAR OF THE CITY OF NEW YORK 42 West 44th Street, New York, NY 10036-6689 www.nycbar.org PUBLIC AUTHORITIES LAW §1744(2) As currently drafted, Public Authorities Law §1744(2) reads: